gmmorris/gmmorris.github.io/_posts/2022-02-21-intentionally-asynchronous.md

 **When you make decisions on Zoom, as we all know you will, document them elsewhere.** I won't labour this point any further.
 Always document these decisions somewhere asynchronous and non-ephemeral.

-**Record meetings whenever possible and document the recording.** This is one of the key practices I've taken away from my time at Elastic, and hope to carry with me for the rest of my career.<br/>
+**Record meetings whenever possible and document the recording.** This is one of the key practices I've taken away from my time at Elastic, and hope to carry with me for the rest of my career.

-While my last company, Unruly, was [by far the most collaborative environment](https://medium.com/unruly-engineering/why-work-at-unruly-559a50792d96) I had ever had the privilege of working in, it was terrible at retaining historical knowledge and context.<br/>
+While my last company, Unruly, was [by far the most collaborative environment](https://medium.com/unruly-engineering/why-work-at-unruly-559a50792d96) I had ever had the privilege of working in, it was terrible at retaining historical knowledge and context.

 In Elastic we record most of our meetings, whether they are recurring meetings such as planning sessions, or ad-hoc _"I'd like to pick your brain"-type_ meetings.
 I'll expand on an _aha-moment_ I had regarding this practice when we discuss the [chain of archived context, in part II]({% post_url 2022-02-22-a-chain-of-archived-context %}).

 **If this zoom call could have been an Email, make it so next time.** If you've ever attended a Zoom call with dozens of attendees you'll know what I'm talking about.
 Most likely, when attending a meeting like this, not everyone on the call was necessary nor have they gained value from attending the call synchronously.
-Whenever I attend a meeting like this I ask myself whether this could have been an Email, or a session best attended by a handful of people and distributed later as a recording.<br/>
+Whenever I attend a meeting like this I ask myself whether this could have been an Email, or a session best attended by a handful of people and distributed later as a recording.

 I mention this point as, for many teams (including in Elastic), it is this sort of meeting that makes it so incredibly hard to become truly asynchronous and distributed.
 The synchronous all-hands or cross-team sync-up call, often with required attendance, is now an anchor that has to be dropped _somewhere_ in the time-space continuum.
 This anchor is best avoided as much as possible.

 ## Learn more about Distributed by Design